SUN Trading Down 99.9% Over Last Week (SUN)

 Buying and Selling SUN

-It is usually not possible to buy alternative cryptocurrencies such as SUN directly using US dollars.
-Investors seeking to trade SUN should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy SUN using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as SUN directly using U.S. dollars.
+Investors seeking to acquire SUN should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SUN using one of the exchanges listed above.

 Receive News & Updates for SUN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SUN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.